 Out of more than three million households in New York City, about 45%, or 1.4 million households, own a car.
 Ownership rates vary from borough to borough, with State Island claiming the highest percentage of households with automobiles at 83%, while Manhattan features the lowest rate of automobile ownership per household at 22%.
 Though nearly half of all households in New York City own at least one vehicle, only 27% of the city’s workers commute to their places of employment via personal automobile.

 When compared to the rest of the United States, New York City’s auto insurance rates are above average.
-In fact, with the national auto insurance premium averaging at $1,569, and New York state‘s average annual expenditure being $1,300, New York City insurance premium averages nearly double the national average at $2,814.
+In fact, New York state‘s average annual expenditure is $2,205 for full coverage and $962 for minimum insurance, making it the second-most expensive state in the country for car insurance.
 There are a range of factors that play into how much New York City insurance will cost, including the geographic region in which you live, your age and your credit score.

 If you’re shopping for auto insurance companies in New York City, it’s important to consider the state minimum requirements.
 According to the New York Department of Motor Vehicles, you must maintain the following liability coverages: